AbemKW/EXAIM-MedGemma-Impact/evals/README.md

    - `turn_end.t_ms >= last_delta.t_emitted_ms` for that turn
    - **Tolerance:** ±2ms allowed due to millisecond resolution; violations within tolerance are warnings (cosmetic), not errors
 6. `content_hash` matches recomputed hash
+7. Canonical trace text is non-empty for real traces (not stubs)

 **Stub Mode Warning:** Traces with `stub_mode: true` are flagged during validation and must NOT be used for evaluation.